Quad-Plex/quads-modest-toolbox/README.md

 TODO:
 - See if GPS coordinates can be controlled through globals, then add a 'Track Player with GPS' option
-- Add an Action to Stop All Loop Actions
-  - perhaps separate the loop actions into a new "Troll Loops" sub aswell
 - Add Readme and FAQ description for unclear actions
 - More testing with the invisible MOC maybe
 - More testing with the speedometer (find displayboxtype without fade-in maybe?)